psalaets/vuepress-plugin-data/README.md

 ### 1. Specify the data

-Specify the data as an array of key/value pairs in the plugin options.
+Specify the data in the plugin options as an array of key/value pairs.

+The value can be any of

+- json serializable value
+- function that returns a json serializable value
+- function that returns a Promise that resolves to a json serializable value
+- async function that returns a json serializable value
+- Promise that resolves to a json serializable value

 ```js
 // .vuepress/config.js